 Go back to Mail-Tester and click “Then check your score.”
 Look at the overall rating.
 Click on the cross near any of six aspects to see the details.
 The elements Mail-Tester checks are SpamAssassin, Authentication, email format, blacklists, and broken links.

-It provides you with data about the domain, which is sending emails, and SSL information — small data files that digitally bind a cryptographic key to a company’s details.
+This tool provides you with data about your sender domain and SSL information — small data files that digitally bind a cryptographic key to a company’s details.

 Step 1: Check a website